HuangZhe885/papper-3D-detection/README.md

 To facilitate organizing and reading the papers, I will compile a list of papers related to 3D object detection.
 This will cover deep learning-based algorithms and multimodal fusion algorithms.

-（It's mainly because my PhD supervisor asked me to organize it; otherwise, I wouldn't bother writing it.）
+（It's mainly because my PhD supervisor told me to organize it; otherwise, I'd be too lazy to do it, haha.）

 ![流程图 drawio](https://user-images.githubusercontent.com/44192081/157608778-48803592-9386-4f7e-9948-3bd4dca1927a.png)